-Corn fritters not only taste good but they are cheap, simple and very quick to make.
-They are perfect on their own as a snack or as a side dish for a main meal.
-These vegetarian friendly corn fritters have a wonderful sweet buttery taste and are so easy to make anyone can whip up a batch in no time at all.
-In fact, in my house I always left the children to get on with making these and just stepped in to help with the cooking.
+Corn fritters not only taste really good but they are cheap, simple and very quick and easy to make.
+They are perfect on their own as a snack or as a side dish for the main meal.
+These vegetarian-friendly corn fritters have a wonderful sweet buttery taste and are so easy to make anyone can whip up a batch in no time at all.
+In fact, in my house, I always left the children to get on with making these and just stepped in to help with the cooking.

 These tasty little corn fritters go great with barbecue food and can be cooked ahead of time, wrapped in foil in stacks of three or four and then reheated on the grill at the last moment.
-They take about five minutes to warm through.
+They take about five minutes to warm through this way.

-If you want to make these vegan friendly then use an egg substitute instead of real egg.
+If you want to make these vegan-friendly then use an egg substitute instead of real egg.
 They taste just as good.
 I have also tried making these using wholemeal flour, they are a little heavier tasting but still really good.